Complexity of Shift Bribery in Committee Elections: Conclusion

 \section{Conclusion}

-We studied the complexity of \textsc{Shift Bribery} for two families of multiwinner rules: SNTV, Bloc, and $k$-Borda, which pick $k$ best candidates according to appropriate single-winner scoring rules, and the Chamberlin-Courant family of rules and their approximate variants, which focus on providing good representatives.
+We studied the complexity of \textsc{Shift Bribery} for two families of multiwinner rules: one, represented by SNTV, Bloc, and $k$-Borda, in which rules pick $k$ best candidates according to appropriate single-winner scoring rules, and another of Chamberlin-Courant rules and their approximate variants, which focus on providing good representatives.
 While we have shown low complexity for SNTV and Bloc (just like for the single-winner rules on which they are based), we have shown that \textsc{Shift Bribery} is significantly harder to solve for $k$-Borda than for its single-winner variant, Borda.
 The situation is even more dramatic for the Chamberlin-Courant family of rules, where in addition to $\wone$- and $\wtwo$-hardness results, we also obtain inapproximability results.

-We focused on the case where we want to ensure a candidate's membership in \emph{some} winning committee; it would also be natural to require membership in \emph{all} winning committees.
-In fact, all our results hold in this model as well.
-Below we briefly explain why this is so for the tractability results (for the intractability ones, it requires minor tweaks).
+We focused on the case where we want to ensure a candidate's membership in \emph{some} winning committee, but it would also be natural to require membership in \emph{all} winning committees.
+In fact, all our results hold in this model as well, via simple tweaks (and, in particular, the results for \GreedyBordaCC, \GreedyApprovalCC, and PTAS-CC already are in this setting because these rules always produce a single committee).

-For the tractability results with respect to the \emph{number of candidates} this can be seen as follows. \begin{itemize} \item For \SNTV, \Bloc, and \kBorda, we can ensure in our ILP formulations that the score of~$p$ is strictly greater than the score of the candidates which are not part of the committee. \item For the round-based rules, the committee is always unique and, hence, our results already apply. \item For the CC rules, we can build upon the maximum matching algorithm of \citet{BSU13} (trying matchings where~$p$ is already matched to one part of the voters, and other ones, where~$p$ is not matched at all). \end{itemize}

-For the tractability results with respect to the \emph{number of voters} or \emph{number of shifts}, our algorithms basically try all bribed elections where~$p$ is in at least one winning committee (except for the FPT-AS, where we overshoot; due to monotonicity, this does not hurt).
-Then, for each bribed election we can adopt the \textsc{Winner Determination} algorithm of \citet[Proposition 1]{BSU13} that partitions the voters into groups of voters with the same representative and checks whether~$p$ is part of all cheapest matchings of representatives to candidates (basically checking all possible partitions).